Catatonia: DSM-5

+ICD-11

 The ICD-11 defines catatonia as a syndrome of psychomotor disturbances, characterized by the co-occurrence of several symptoms such as stupor, catalepsy, waxy flexibility, mutism, negativism, posturing, mannerisms, stereotypies, psychomotor agitation, grimacing, echolalia, and echopraxia.
 Catatonia may occur in the context of specific mental disorders, including mood disorders, schizophrenia or other primary psychotic disorders, and neurodevelopmental disorders.
 It may also be induced by psychoactive substances, including medications, or caused by a medical condition not classified under mental, behavioral, or neurodevelopmental disorders.